 Using a hormone toxin

-In this example of possum is used to interfere with the fertility of possums.
+In this example of possum biocontrol, a hormone toxin is used to interfere with the fertility of possums.
 In the short term, the hormone toxin may be distributed amongst the possum population using baits.
-This is expensive, because the baits would need to be re-applied. toxin, a
+This is expensive, because the baits would need to be re-applied.

 Using a nematode worm to distribute the hormone toxin